What Are Assets And What Are Liabilities?

 - An increase in earnings leads to investors willing to pay a higher price for the stocks going forward.
 This is known as PE expansion or multiple expansion.

-Individual stocks have high risks and high returns.
-They are also highly liquid and very passive.
 Risks of investing in individual stocks can be mitigated by investing in broad based index funds and exchange traded funds (ETFs).

 Broad-based index ETFs avoid some of the volatility and risks associated with individual stock picking.
 To further reduce risk and volatility, it is best to invest regularly, whether the market is up or down.
 And automate that investing behavior.
 Stock investing is available to everyone with no restrictions, and it is easy to get started.